utshomax/postman-docs/src/pages/docs/sending-requests/grpc/using-grpc-examples.md

     ![Example 2](https://assets.postman.com/postman-docs/v10/grpc-message-example2-1-v10.jpg)

-1. Select the gRPC request.
+1. In the sidebar, select the gRPC request.

 1. Select the dropdown list next to **Use Example Message**.
-The messages from both examples appear, grouped under their respective saved example names.
+The messages from both saved examples appear, grouped under their respective saved example names.

     ![Example messages dropdown](https://assets.postman.com/postman-docs/v10/grpc-message-save-1-v10.jpg)

 1. Select a message from the list.
-You can scroll through the list or enter a string in the search bar.

 1. Select **Save**.